 Organic and Biodynamic Wines: Fad or Future Industry Standard?

-French Wine Explorers | Tuesday, Oct 25th 2011
+French Wine Explorers | Thursday, Jan 25th 2024

-Wine Tours FranceIt sounds faddish, applying organic or biodynamic techniques to wine production.
+Wine Tours FranceIt sounds faddish, to apply organic or biodynamic techniques to wine production.
 Yet, the movement is gradually catching on, and several of France’s most eminent wine estates, such as Chapoutier in the Rhône Valley and the Domaine Leflaive in Burgundy, are adherents.
 What has attracted them?
 Some say it is a return to basic principles of sustainable agriculture, and also a reaction to the “globalization” of wine tastes brought on by point scores.
 The former may be good for the soil and wine, as the latter reaction helps bring forth the individual features of a property’s wine.

 Organic farming refers to grapes grown without artificial chemical additives, such as pesticides or fertilizers.
 Biodynamic wine growing may involve not only the avoidance of chemical additives, but according to an early enthusiast, the use of specific natural biodynamic preparations (7 medicinal plants, such as chamomile or valerian), plus silica and cow manure.